LeifHolm/Engr101-Project-3/README.md

 Do the same process for the makefile in the AVC_server folder.

+Copy all the .dll files from the SFML\bin folder into the AVC_server folder and when prompted click replace the files in the destination.

 Open server.cpp in the AVC_server folder and robot.cpp in the AVC_robot folder with Geany.

 Open the build dropdown and click set build commands.

 Change the make command to mingw32-make.

-Make both the robot.cpp and server.cpp by clicking on the drop down next to the brick labelled build and click Make All.
+Make the robot.cpp and server.cpp by clicking on the drop down next to the brick labelled build and click Make All.
+Do this for each file.

 Navigate to the AVC_server folder and open server.exe.